GaaneshT/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-TutorSynch detects that user did not comply with required formatting for details of a person.
+TutorSynch detects that user did not comply with required formatting for details of a student.
   * 1b1.
 TutorSynch shows an error message.
   * 1b2.
 TutorSynch terminates the edit process.